Law Enforcement Disclosure Report

 Latest Law Enforcement Disclosure Report

-Telia Company Law Enforcement Disclosure Report January to June 2021
+Telia Company Law Enforcement Disclosure Report January to December 2021 (Published March 2022)

 We believe that transparency on surveillance activities can contribute to a world where customer privacy and freedom of expression are more strongly enforced.
 Therefore we publish law enforcement disclosure reports twice per year.